mui/material-ui/docs/src/pages/system/basics/basics.md

 ## The `sx` prop

-The `sx` prop is a superset of CSS, that let's you add any CSS to the underlaying component, while mapping values to different theme keys.
-This should help you to keep your application look consistent.
-The prop is available in all `@material-ui/core` components.

-You can include this prop in your own components too by using the `experimentalStyled` utility from `@material-ui/core/styles` for creating your custom components.
+We mentioned that you can use the `sx` prop on all MUI components.
+In addition to this, you may add the prop on your custom components too by using the `experimentalStyled` utility from `@material-ui/core/styles`.
 ```jsx
 import { experimentalStyled as styled } from '@material-ui/core/styles';